Neelix: The Star Trek Cookbook

 The persona of Neelix is also the central character in The Star Trek Cookbook, published by Pocket Books/Star Trek; 1st edition (January 1, 1999; ISBN 978-0671000226) by Ethan Phillips and William J. Birnes.
 The cookbook includes contributions by Star Trek actors from across several series and movies, as the cook of the USS Voyager accounts for the eclectic task of feeding its 140 diverse crew members.
 The recipe book also features a fictional guide for whipping up the drinks served at Quark's.

 The cookbook has real recipes often named after Alien meals from the Star Trek universe, but prepared with traditional real-life ingredients.
 There is also a section that discusses how food props were made for the television show by Alan Simms.

 Reception

 In 2018, The Wrap ranked Neelix as the fourth-worst character of Star Trek overall (out of 39 main characters), but noted his optimism and humour.
 In 2016, the character was ranked as the 62nd most important character in service to Starfleet within the Star Trek science fiction universe (out of 100 characters) by Wired magazine.

 In 2019, TMZ remembered Neelix as the "super-friendly chef, navigator and ambassador" of Star Trek: Voyager.

 In 2020, SyFy felt that Neelix had a hard time getting good storylines compared to the other characters, with an exception being "Mortal Coil", which they ranked the 12th best episode of Star Trek: Voyager.

 In 2021, The Digital Fix felt "Fair Trade" was an attempt to develop the character of Neelix, who they said has a "crisis of purpose" in this episode.

+Some commentators felt Kes was too young to be dating Neelix.
+According to Den of Geek's Juliette Harrisson, the age gap was frequently criticized online.
+Science fiction author Sylvia Spruck Wrigley interpreted Kes as undergoing puberty in "Elogium", noting that it raises questions about Neelix starting a relationship with a prepubescent girl.
+Harrisson and The Philadelphia Inquirer's Jonathan Storm wrote that the age difference could be rationalized since Kes and Neelix are aliens with different biology than humans.